varshivenkatesh/DeepLearningAssignments/Binary_Classification/README.md

   The assignment is aimed at performing the binary classification task of differentiating between 'cat' and 'non-cat' classes of images.
 Gained hands-on experience with utilizing *neural networks*, *data processing*, *forward* and *backward propagation* and *parameter updates*.

 **Tools Used:**
-  Python, NumPy, Matplotlib/Seaborn, TensorFlow, Jupyter Notebook.
+  Python, NumPy, Matplotlib/Seaborn, TensorFlow, Jupyter Notebook, Google Colab.

 **Learning Outcomes:**
   * Loading and preprocessing dataset for supervised learning tasks.